sguitardude/csharpstandard/standard/classes.md

 A method ([§14.6](classes.md#146-methods)) or anonymous function ([§11.16](expressions.md#1116-anonymous-function-expressions)) with the `async` modifier is called an ***async function***.
 In general, the term ***async*** is used to describe any kind of function that has the `async` modifier.

-It is a compile-time error for the formal parameter list of an async function to specify any `ref` or `out` parameters.
+It is a compile-time error for the formal parameter list of an async function to specify any `in`, `out`, or `ref` parameters.

 The *return_type* of an async method shall be either `void` or a ***task type***.
 The task types are `System.Threading.Tasks.Task` and types constructed from `System.Threading.Tasks.Task<T>`.
 For the sake of brevity, in this clause these types are referenced as `Task` and `Task<T>`, respectively.
 An async method returning a task type is said to be ***task-returning***.